folkertdev/reversible-debugger/report.md

 ## Project Structure

-This project follows common haskell practice putting data structures in `src/Data/*.hs` files.
+This project follows common Haskell practice putting data structures in `src/Data/*.hs` files.
 In that directory are things like
 `Thread`, `Context` and `Identifier`.
 These files are mostly boilerplate, but putting data structures into separate files makes it possible to qualify functions: